steffendx/GoNorthWiki/Kortisto.md

 ### Tags
 In the tag box you can assign tags to the current template or npc.
-These tags are used in the npc search (either in the npc list page or when choosing a npc in the object select dialog).
+These tags are used in the npc search (either in the npc list page or when choosing an npc in the object select dialog).

 ### Reference Display
-If you have a npc open and not a template you can see a list of references where the current npc is used.
+If you have an npc open and not a template you can see a list of references where the current npc is used.
 This will show you the quests, wiki pages, maps and dialogs in which the npc is used.